sagemath/trac_to_gh/Issue 9191.md

 # Issue 9191: Running pyx files from the command line doesn't work anymore

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9191

 Original creator: was